floatingprimes/WebCrawler/README.md

 Desirable Feature(s) (To be implemented later):

-- Tag sites that have mentioned a specific user-given String
+- Tag sites that have mentioned a specific user-given String (Done)